-I am a fully-funded first year Master of Science & Engineering (MSE) student at Princeton University’s Computer Science Department, advised by Professor Elad Hazan.
+I am a fully-funded second year Master of Science & Engineering (MSE) student at Princeton University’s Computer Science Department, advised by Professor Elad Hazan.

 I received a Bachelor of Science (BSc) degree (Summa Cum Laude) with Honors in Computer Science and Cybersecurity from the Tulane University, New Orleans.
 Upon my graduation I was inducted into the Phi Betta Kappa and Chi Alpha Sigma Honors Societies.

-My research experience spans machine learning, artificial intelligence, computer architecture, computer systems (focusing on OS and file systems), LLMs, and cybersecurity policy.
-My current research interests are in Spectral Control Theory, Online Learning and Optimization, Post-transformer Architectures, Algorithmic Decision-Making, AI and Education, Probability, Statistics and Machine Learning, and Data Science.
+My research experience spans machine learning theory, deep learning, reinforcement learning, computer architecture, computer systems, LLMs in education, and cybersecurity policy.
+My current research interests are in Spectral Control Theory, Online Learning and Optimization, Deep RL and LLMs, Algorithmic Decision-Making, AI and Education.

 Projects